5348 Lanier Islands Parkway Buford, GA 30518

 Root Canal What to Expect

 A small hole will be made to allow access to the inside of the tooth.
-The infected tissue and damaged nerve will be removed and the root canal will be thoroughly cleaned and polished.
-If there is an infection, antibiotics may be prescribed and the tooth will be temporarily sealed until the infection has healed.
+The infected tissue and damaged nerve will be removed, and the root canal will be thoroughly cleaned and polished.
+If there is an infection, antibiotics may be prescribed, and the tooth will be temporarily sealed until the infection has healed.

 Once the infection is clear and the root canal is free of debris, it will be filled with a biocompatible rubber compound called gutta-percha.
 Next, your dentist will cover the tooth with either a dental filling or a dental crown to protect the root canal from future damage and add strength to the tooth.